Bolu: Middle Ages

-The Ottoman era
+Ottoman period

 In 1325, the town was conquered by the Ottoman Empire under Orhan, becoming known under the present Turkish name - sometimes called Bolou or Boli.
 It was also ruled by Candaroğlu between 1402 and 1423.
 It became the chief town of a sanjak in the vilayet (province) of Kastamonu and had a population of 10,000 inhabitants.
 Bolu was an Ottoman eyalet (state) until the Charter of States (Vilayetler Nizannamesi) of 1864, and was within the area stretching from Beykoz kazasi of İzmid sanjak to Boyabat kazasi of Sinop sanjak.
 In the late 19th and early 20th century, following the 1864 Vilayetler Nizannamesi, Bolu was part of the Kastamonu Vilayet of the Empire.

 Ecclesiastical history

 (Arch)Bishopric

-As secular capital of the Roman province of Honorias, in the civil Diocese of Pontus, the bishopric of Claudiopolis became the metropolitan see, in the sway of the Patriarchate of Constantinople, with five suffragan sees : Heraclea Pontica, Prusias ad Hypium, Tium, Cratia and Hadrianopolis in Honoriade.
+As secular capital of the Roman province of Honorias, in the civil Diocese of Pontus, the bishopric of Claudiopolis became the metropolitan see, in the sway of the Patriarchate of Constantinople, with five suffragan sees: Heraclea Pontica, Prusias ad Hypium, Tium, Cratia and Hadrianopolis in Honoriade.
 It appears as such in the Notitiae Episcopatuum of Pseudo-Epiphanius of about 640 and in that of Byzantine Emperor Leo VI the Wise of the early 10th century, ranking sixteenth viz. seventeenth among the Patriarchate's Metropolitans.

-The city, known as Hadrianopolis (like many others) under Byzantine rule fell to Turkmens migrating west in the 11th century who called it Boli, was recaptured by Byzantines in 1097, besieged unsuccessfully by the Sultanate of Rum in 1179 and conquered in 1197.
-Under Ottoman rule since the 14th century it lost to Heraclea Pontica the Metropolitan dignity.
+In the late 13th century, during the reign of Andronikos II, Claudiopolis lost its metropolitan dignity to Heraclea Pontica.
 It ceased to exist as a residential bishopric in the 15th century.

-Michel Lequien mentions twenty bishops of the see to the 13th century; documentary mentions are available for the following incumbent (Arch)bishops :
+Michel Lequien mentions twenty bishops of the see to the 13th century; documentary mentions are available for the following incumbent (arch)bishops: